 How to Watch the 'Graduate Together' Class of 2020 Special

-The coronavirus pandemic may have derailed the school year, but high school seniors are still getting a proper send-off this weekend with the upcoming special, Graduate Together: America Honors the High School Class of 2020.
+Let's hear it for the class of 2020!
+The coronavirus pandemic may have derailed the school year, but high school seniors are still getting a proper send-off with the special, Graduate Together: America Honors the High School Class of 2020, airing on Saturday, May 16.

 "We learned early on in our work with students and families in Akron that education is so much more than academics.
 It’s about a shared experience, a journey we’re all on together -- students, parents, educators, community members, and everyone around them.
 With that not being possible right now, we’ve been working to find ways to help families get through this really difficult time," LeBron James said in a statement about the special.
 "These students have worked incredibly hard for this and there’s no way we can let that go unrecognized.
 While this won’t be the graduation experience they were supposed to get, we hope we can still give them something special because they deserve it."